Tata goes for an early strike at the electric CV space with Ace electric.

 The commercial EV space in India has a number of 2-wheeler and 3-wheeler offerings from multiple startups.
 Tata Motors has just upped the game by launching the Ace EV.
-Tata Ace has been a hugely successful CV nameplates for Tata Motors.
+Tata Ace has been a hugely successful CV nameplate for Tata Motors.
 It is currently available with petrol, diesel, and CNG powertrains.
-The Ace electric joins this league, targetting primarily inter-city logistics.
+The Ace electric joins this league, targeting primarily inter-city logistics.
 The prices of this electric mini truck would be out when the deliveries begin.

 Tata Ace Electric: What Is It?